surf-visualization/blospray/readme.md

 ## Installation

-BLOSPRAY is a Blender add-on, but is not being distributed separately as the focus currently is getting to a releasable state in terms of features.
+Part of BLOSPRAY consists of the Blender add-on, but this is not being distributed separately as the focus currently is getting to a releasable state in terms of features.
 Currently, the way to install it is to clone this repository and then make a symlink to the `render_ospray` directory in the Blender addon directory: